 Today, the Church commemorates the martyrs Perpetua and Felicity, along with their companions.
-These Christians were killed in the Roman Provinces of North Africa in the early 3rd century AD.
-They were not alone, but shared the company of many men women who were persecuted and killed during the early years of the Church’s life.
+These Christians were killed in the Roman Provinces of North Africa in the early third century AD.
+They were not alone, but shared the company of many men and women who were persecuted and killed during the early years of the Church’s life.
 The Church has persistently recalled the memory of the earliest martyrs.
 Perpetua and Felicity are invoked in the great Eucharistic Prayer of the Church of Rome (called the Roman Canon), a sign to the faithful of the esteem to which the earliest martyrs are accorded.

 The memory of the earliest Christian martyrs has been distilled through the centuries through hagiographical accounts that have at times united historical details with legend.
-As such, some people dismiss accounts of the martyr’s sufferings and deaths as embellished propaganda, invented by the Church in order to maintain its hold on the imagination of its adherents.
+As such, some people dismiss accounts of the martyrs’ sufferings and deaths as embellished propaganda invented by the Church in order to maintain its hold on the imagination of its adherents.
 According to this hermeneutic of suspicion, cultural solidity can be fostered and maintained by recalling the days of persecution, and then by convincing people that these persecutions of the past can quickly become the real terrors in the present.
 The Church therefore created the stories of the persecuted martyrs for the purposes of social control.

 These kinds of suspicious musings in regards to the suffering and death of the Church’s martyrs fail to consider that these stories arose for the most part, not in conditions in which the Church had a cultural power and influence, but in conditions in which the Church was persecuted.
-In light of the contemporary experiences of Christian persecution by groups such as ISIS or Boka Haran, the descriptions of the tortures and torments of the early Christian martyrs seems less incredible and more credible—and remembered not simply for the purposes of propaganda, but because they really were that terrible.
+In light of the contemporary experiences of Christian persecution by groups such as ISIS or Boko Haram, the descriptions of the tortures and torments of the early Christian martyrs seems less incredible and more credible—and remembered not simply for the purposes of propaganda, but because they really were that terrible.
 Bold Christian witness in the face of such horrors deserved to be remembered in order to honor those who endured such pain and remained faithful until the end.

 As it was then, so it must be now.
 We live in an age when Christians are viciously killed because they will not deny their faith in the Lord Jesus.
 Their sufferings and deaths are not a fabrication of propagandists.
 Remembering the martyrs is, in this respect, an act of justice.
 Our frame of reference for understanding the ancient accounts of the deaths of the earliest martyrs is not the past, but the present moment.
 The hermeneutic of suspicion that has been invoked in regards to the persecution texts of the Church’s earliest martyrs should be set aside.

 An account of the suffering and death of Saints Perpetua and Felicity exists, and is written from the first person perspective of Perpetua herself.
 Like the Gospels, the text is both a compilation of eyewitness testimony to an actual event as well as a theological narrative.
-As to the authorship of the text, scholars disagree, but for the reader, the story of Perpetua’s sufferings is meant to be understood personally—from it we are meant to understand, not simply the historical facts, but how the experience of persecution felt to those who suffered.
+As to the authorship of the text, scholars disagree, but for the reader, the story of Perpetua’s sufferings is meant to be understood personally.
+From it we are meant to understand, not simply the historical facts, but how the experience of persecution felt to those who suffered.
 This feeling is intended to invoke both empathy and compassion.

-The totality of this dramatic account, eyewitness testimony imbued with theological narrative, impressed upon the reader/listener the gravity of the situation for the earliest Christians and what persecution really and truly meant.
+The totality of this dramatic account—eyewitness testimony imbued with theological narrative—impressed upon the reader/listener the gravity of the situation for the earliest Christians and what persecution really and truly meant.
 Close in time to the composition of the Gospels, the story borrows elements of that new genre, giving the composition the aura of a revelatory text.
 Given its dramatic import, it seems helpful to divide the story into a six-act drama:

-Act One: The Arrest and Imprisonment of Perpetua and Companions.
+Act One: The Arrest and Imprisonment of Perpetua and Companions

 Act Two: The Trial of Perpetua